open-simh/simtools/extracters/ods2/aareadme.txt

    compile using the gcc command:-
        gcc -fdollars-in-identifiers ods2.c,rms.c,direct.c,
                       access.c,device.c,cache.c,phyos2.c,vmstime.c
+  On unix, use "CCFLAGS=-DUSE_READLINE" "LDFLAGS=-lreadline" for
+  readline (command history and editing) support.

 What can it do?
    Basically ODS2 provides cut down DIRECTORY, COPY and